coldhakca/abuse-templates/README.md

 ## Templates

+All templates are actually bash scripts which end in `.template`, which are sourced in and MUST be syntactically valid bash.
+Please keep output widths to 80 columns.

-*	CCIRC - A response which satisfies Public Safety's CCIRC
+*	CCIRC - A response which satisfies Public Safety's CCIRC notifications.
 *	etc

 ## Script Usage